 - No improvement in 7 days

-- Presence of symptoms which suggest another condition, for example, painful and difficult urination or lower abdominal pain.
+- Presence of symptoms that suggest another condition, for example, painful and difficult urination or lower abdominal pain.

 Combination products for the treatment of vaginal thrush (pharmacy only)